charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 If you reboot the system, your program will start automatically.

 Error messages and and other output are in: /var/log/node.log

 Browse to your instance:

-    <elasticIp>:30101/
+    <elasticIp>:30025/

-For instance, if you were testing all this out on your copy of Lubunutu, you would do this:
+If you were testing all this out on your copy of Lubunutu, you would do this:

-    127.0.0.1:30101/
+    127.0.0.1:30025/

 ## systemd